-- 1. a natural person in the case of a related entity who is a natural person, - a person authorized by a foreign entrepreneur to represent him/her at the branch office - in the case of a related, foreign entity with a branch office located in the territory of the Republic of Poland, a duly authorized person in the case of other related entities statement is submitted for a tax year or a financial year, or once a state of epidemic emergency in connection with COVID-19 has been in effect in the entire territory of the Republic of Poland.
+- 1. a natural person in the case of a related entity who is a natural person, - 2. a person authorized by a foreign entrepreneur to represent him/her at the branch office in the case of a related, foreign entity with a branch office located in the territory of the Republic of Poland, Internetprovision of domain names legal entities.